DanielCastanos/Google-Capstone-BellaBeat-Case-Study/Readme.md

 ---
 ## 1. **Ask**
-Taking into consideration that smart device users tend to favor easy to read information specially goals.
-We are looking to uncover ways to gamify health goals and showcase how with **Bellabeats Leaf** & easy-to-read information, especially goals.
+Taking into consideration that smart device users tend to favor easy-to-read information specially goals.
+We are looking to uncover ways to gamify health goals and showcase how with **Bellabeat's Leaf** & easy-to-read information, especially goals.
 We will analyze Smart Devices data to uncover these trends and help guide the marketing team on new marketing campaigns.
 ### Stakeholders
-- **Primary Stakeholders:** Urška Sršen and Sando Mur (Bellabeat Executives).
+- **Primary Stakeholders:** Urška Sršen and Sando Mur (Bellabeat's Executives).
-- **Secondary Stakeholders:** Bellabeat Marketing Analytics Team.
+- **Secondary Stakeholders:** Bellabeat's Marketing Analytics Team.

 ---